danmurciano/Weather__Point/README.md

 Raw weather data is being processed by a specifically created function, that returns the data in a human readable form that is displayed on the page.
 A toggle button allows the user to select between imperial and metric display of weather data.

-          <p> A user can also save previously visited locations, so they would appear at the dedicated "Favorites" bar, and be easily accessible.
+A user can also save previously visited locations, so they would appear at the dedicated "Favorites" bar, and be easily accessible.
 These locations are saved to the user’s browser as cookies.
 When a location is being visited, a cookie named “currentLocation”, that holds the location info is created.
 Every time a new location is visited, it’s value is being replaced by that of the new location.
 When a user selects the “Save Current” button, a new cookie with the location’s name is created, and is assigned the value of the “currentLocation” cookie.
-This cookie will be good for a period of one year, with every visit to the app restarting the count, so a user is reasonably likely to keep his saved locations intact, so long he keeps using the app occasionally on the same browser. </p>
+This cookie will be good for a period of one year, with every visit to the app restarting the count, so a user is reasonably likely to keep his saved locations intact, so long he keeps using the app occasionally on the same browser.

-          <p> As a side note, opening multiple tabs of the app with multiple locations could potentially mess up the process
-          of saving a location, as there’s only one “currentLocation” cookie, and its value always updates to the most recently loaded location, meaning that an open tab of a previously loaded location will not save the location correctly, once another tab has been loaded on a different tab. </p>
+As a side note, opening multiple tabs of the app with multiple locations could potentially mess up the process of saving a location, as there’s only one “currentLocation” cookie, and its value always updates to the most recently loaded location, meaning that an open tab of a previously loaded location will not save the location correctly, once another tab has been loaded on a different tab.